Pest control hub

-Forms a dense cover of 2m in open conditions & impedes regeneration under 50% canopy cover.
-Competes with understorey natives under tall kanuka/mänuka forest.
-Toxic to stock.
+Forms a dense cover of 2m in open conditions and impedes regeneration under 50% canopy cover and competes with understorey natives growing under tall kanuka/mänuka forest.
+Cape honey flower is toxic to stock.

 Dig out small plants and dispose of roots at a refuse transfer station, burn, or bury deeply.

 - Cut and paint stump all year round with metsulfuron-methyl (600g/kg) at 5g per 1L water;

 - Cut & stump paint with Tordon Brushkiller 200ml per 1L water;

 - Spray large sites spring-summer with metsulfuron-methyl (600g/kg) at 5g per 10L water;

 - Tordon Brushkiller 25ml + penetrant per 10L water.